 In order to call external code from within LabVIEW on the NI Linux Real-Time operating system, the code must be compiled into a shared object file, or .so file.
 This is the general equivalent to a .dll in the Windows environment.
-National Instruments provides C & C++ Development Tools for NI Linux Real-Time, Eclipse Edition 2017-2018 which includes the Eclipse IDE and GNU C cross-compilers for Linux.
+NI provides C & C++ Development Tools for NI Linux Real-Time, Eclipse Edition 2017-2018 which includes the Eclipse IDE and GNU C cross-compilers for Linux.
 This setup can be used to perform the compilation.

 The following set of instructions uses the Eclipse IDE to compile and debug the C shared library.

 Figure 1.
 Select Shared Library in the Eclipse New Project setup wizard

 The GDB debug server on the cRIO-906x, cRIO-903x, and sbRIO-9651 allows developers to debug shared library code called by a LabVIEW VI.
 This can be done within the Eclipse environment or using the command line and an SSH Client.
 Both options will be discussed here.